fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 Policies in Fleet are defined by osquery queries.

-Host that return results for a Policy's query are "Passing."
+Host that return results for a policy's query are "Passing."

-Hosts that do not return results for a Policy's query are "Failing."
+Hosts that do not return results for a policy's query are "Failing."

 ### List policies